jeltechnologies/sheetmusic/README.md

 More houses files means better accuracy, but larger memory consumption.
 The geoservice has been tested with all houses files from Openstreetdata, which are 109 million house addresses.

 ### Database (optional)
 By default all streets are loaded in memory.
-To reduce the memory consumption it is possible to use PostgreSQL to store the house address information.
+To reduce the memory consumption it is possible to use PostgreSQL database to store the house address information.

 Should you use the database or not?
 It depends on the countries used.
-Here some examples:
+Here are some examples:
 - United States (31 million addresses): Without PostgreSQL: 13 GB memory.
 With PostgreSQL: 2 GB memory
 - The Netherlands (10 million address).
 Without PostgreSQL:  4 GB memory.
 With PostgreSQL: 1 GB memory
 - All countries will take around 8 GB when PostgreSQL is used.

 Follow these steps to install and configure PostgrSQL:
 - Set `useDatabase: true` in the YAML configuration.
-- Install PostgreSQL
+- Install PostgreSQL.
 - Create an empty database with the name "geoservices".
-There is no need to create database tables, these will be created when the geoservice is started
+There is no need to create database tables, the tables will be created automatically when the geoservice is started.
-- Download the PostgrSQL JDBC driver from https://jdbc.postgresql.org/ Copy this driver (JAR file) to tomcat/lib
+- Download the PostgrSQL JDBC driver from https://jdbc.postgresql.org/.
+Copy this driver (JAR file) to `tomcat/lib`.
 - Add a JNDI resource with name `jdbc/geoservices` to the file `tomcat/conf/context.xml`.
 See the below example:
  ```
   <Resource